-Multi-person monitoring can revolutionize the design of a workplace by allowing the designer to take into account the fine-grained movements of multiple people in the space.
-Social interactions at work, which are highly correlated with productivity and well-being, are influenced by workplace design~\cite{lee2019empirical}.
-Our system can provide detailed information on socio-spatial formation patterns, such as space occupancy, behavioral mapping~\cite{cox2018understanding}, Proxemics (physical distance between the people)~\cite{ballendat2010proxemic,hall1963system}, F-formation (shape and size of group formation)~\cite{danninger2005using,kendon1990spatial}.
-For large indoor spaces with a large number of people having different social dynamics, understanding those patterns longitudinally can provide localized and personalized design principles to best serve various purposes of space use through furniture layouts and interior elements in highly collaborative spaces like our study centers.
+\textit{Workspace Design:} Social interactions at work, which are highly correlated with productivity and well-being, are influenced by workplace design~\cite{lee2019empirical}.
+Our system can provide detailed information on socio-spatial formation patterns, such as space occupancy, behavioral mapping~\cite{cox2018understanding}, Proxemics (physical distance between the people)~\cite{ballendat2010proxemic,hall1963system}, F-formation (shape and size of group formation)~\cite{danninger2005using,kendon1990spatial}, which allows the designer to take into account to design the workplace.

-In summary, our system is valuable for mapping behaviors within healthcare facilities.
-A comprehensive approach to facility design is necessary, which includes considering not only physical aspects, but also the flow of patients and staff, as well as resource allocation.
-By taking these factors into account, healthcare facilities can better meet the needs of their patients and staff, while also enhancing the quality of care they provide.